 William Rufus who had a nasty accident with an arrow in the New Forest on 2nd August 1100 was buried in Winchester Cathedral.
 His bones are believed to be somewhere in the mortuary chests that house the remans of Saxon and Medieval Kings which were desecrated in 1642 by Parliamentarians.

-Henry I and his first wife Edith or Matilda of Scotland as she became after her marriage are the first royal burials in Westminster Abbey following the interment of Edward Confessor who was buried in the abbey he founded in 1066.
+Henry I and his first wife Edith or Matilda of Scotland as she became after her marriage are the first royal burial in Westminster Abbey following the interment of Edward Confessor who was buried in the abbey he founded in 1066.
 His second wife Adeline eventually became a nun and was buried in Affligem Abbey in Brabant.
+Henry was buried in Reading Abbey.

 King Stephen and his wife Matilda of Boulogne were buried in Faversham Abbey in Kent.
 The royal tombs were destroyed during the dissolution of the monasteries.